This Thai red curry recipe will be on my YouTube Channel very soon. Don’t miss it! You can subscribe here.

 This version of Thai red curry is very authentic.
 You could just add bite sized pieces of chicken thigh or breast to the finished sauce but I hope you give this version a try.
 Frying the chicken on the bone and then letting it simmer really adds a lot of delicious flavour.

-I learned this recipe at a hotel I was staying at in Phuket.
+I learned this Thai red chicken curry recipe at a hotel I was staying at in Phuket.
 After trying all the tourist versions, it was so nice to devour this one.
+It was all I had hoped for.

 - 2 tbsp coconut oil